 Physicians are often stressed out, and many suffer from a lack of sleep caused by working long, tireless hours.
 Many physicians would prefer it if they never had to be on-call at all.

 Other physicians look at it as part of the job they agreed to do — and this is the common approach to take.
-After all, most physicians know that with good salaries come long hours — and that’s a tradeoff that many are happy to make.
-But being on-call can disrupt your family life, downtime, alone time, and social life outside of work.
+After all, most physicians know that with good salaries come extended work time hours — and that’s a tradeoff that many are happy to make for their own purposes.
+But being on-call can disrupt your family life, personal activities, down time, and social life outside of work.

 What Physicians Need to Know About On-call Pay

 There are three essential things that physicians need to know about on-call pay:

 - It should be included in your contract

 - It’s best to have a per-diem rate